Investigating Long-term Training for Remote Sensing Object Detection: Conclusions and future work

+We compare our approach against both recent CNN-based and transformer-based detectors on DIOR-R. As indicated in Table \ref{tab5}, our approach achieves 69.38\%, surpassing all compared CNN-based one-stage and two-stage detectors as well as end-to-end transformer-based detectors.
+Specifically, our method improves upon the baseline OrientedFormer model by +0.54 mAP, demonstrating the effectiveness of integrating Dynamic Backbone Freezing (DBF) for enhanced performance in remote sensing object detection tasks.

-\section{Conclusions and Future Work}
+\section{Conclusions and future work}

-In this letter, we have proposed a simple but efficient feature backbone fine-tuning strategy named \textbf{DBF} for remote sensing object detection.
-This work showed that alternating between freezing and unfreezing the backbone aids object detection models in learning both general and domain-specific knowledge.
-Especially with the proposed method, a significant decrease in memory usage and training time can be achieved.
-In this work, our approach has shown powerful results on DOTA and DIOR-R with various detection architectures.
+In this paper, we have proposed a simple but efficient backbone fine-tuning strategy named DBF for the remote sensing object detection.
+This work demonstrated that alternating between freezing and unfreezing the backbone aids remote sensing object detection models in learning both general and domain-specific knowledge under long-term training.
+Particularly with the proposed method, a significant decrease in memory usage and training time can be achieved under very long training schedules.
+Our approach has shown powerful results on DOTA and DIOR-R datasets with various detection architectures.
+Additionally, the intuitive design of DBF guarantees high compatibility with current deep learning frameworks, facilitating easy comprehension and seamless integration.

-In the future, more sophisticated studies will be conducted as follows: (i) connecting the current method with the backbone initialized with other remote sensing pre-training methodologies like \cite{huang2024generic, wang2024mtp} rather than ImageNet-based one; (ii) extending this work to other remote sensing understanding tasks such as segmentation and change detection; (iii) designing novel freezing schedulers for further improvement.
+In the future, more sophisticated studies will be conducted as follows: (i) connecting the current method with the backbone initialized with other remote sensing pre-training methodologies like \cite{huang2024generic, wang2024mtp} rather than ImageNet-based one; (ii) extending this work to other remote sensing understanding tasks such as segmentation and change detection; (iii) designing novel freezing schedulers to mitigate class imbalance issues \cite{kim2021imbalanced} under long-term training.
 We believe these research directions are crucial for future work.